alexlee5124/Project5/README.md

 **ServerMain.java**

-ServerMain.java establishes a connection with clients and processes their input by rerouting their data to the ServerThread class as a newClient.
+ServerMain.java runs indefinitely to establish a connection with each new client and creates a new ServerThread to process their input.

 **ServerThread.java**

-ServerThread.java receives input from clients and processes the data.
+ServerThread.java receives input from ClientGUI.java and processes the data such as grading quizzes, checking for duplicate accounts, and recording it out to a text file.

 **Tools.java**

 Tools.java is made up of several useful functions that were used in ClientGUI.java and other classes.
-They were used multiple times throughout our program, so they were compiled and stored within the Tools.java class to improve readability and reliablity.
+They were used multiple times throughout our program, so they were compiled and stored within the Tools.java class to improve readability and reliability.

 **Account.java:**